-Work, School, Life Balance
+Work, School, and Life Balance

 Beginning university studies whether it is at the undergraduate or graduate level is an exciting venture.
 As the pressure of school mounts, students can quickly become overwhelmed in the attempt to balance work, school, and life.